jacobslusser/ScintillaNET/README.md

 [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) is required for the component to work, see [#16](https://github.com/VPKSoft/ScintillaNET/issues/16).

 ### Related Projects

-A fairly vibrant ScintillaNET community exists here on GitHub.
-We specifically recommend you look at the following projects:

-- The [ScintillaNET.Demo](https://github.com/robinrodricks/ScintillaNET.Demo) project to see ScintillaNET used in an easy to understand, well-documented text editor (thanks to @robinrodricks)
-- The [ScintillaNET-Kitchen](https://github.com/uuf6429/ScintillaNET-Kitchen) project for seeing the effect of some of ScintillaNET's features in real time and generating boilerplate code for configuring styles (thanks to @uuf6429)
 - The [ScintillaNET-FindReplaceDialog](https://github.com/VPKSoft/ScintillaNET-FindReplaceDialog) project for adding a Find/Replace dialog to ScintillaNET (thanks to @Stumpii)
-- The [SintillaNetPrinting](https://github.com/VPKSoft/ScintillaNetPrinting) project for adding printer support to ScintillaNET (thanks to @poloab).

-Additional projects and user-submitted code are tracked in the [User Submitted Recipes](https://github.com/jacobslusser/ScintillaNET/wiki/User-Submitted-Recipes) page of the [wiki](https://github.com/jacobslusser/ScintillaNET/wiki).

 ## Background

-This project is a rewrite of the [ScintillaNET project hosted at CodePlex](http://scintillanet.codeplex.com/) and maintained by myself and others.
+> This project is a rewrite of the [ScintillaNET project hosted at CodePlex](http://scintillanet.codeplex.com/) and maintained by myself and others.
 After many years of contributing to that project I decided to think differently about the API we had created and felt I could make better one if I was willing to go back to a blank canvas.
 Thus, this project is the spiritual successor to the original ScintillaNET but has been written from scratch.

+This project with one letter difference continues keeping the code base alive.

 ### First Class Characters